 The particles are usually collected by deposition on a glass slide or filter and later analyzed by a microscope in the lab.
 In general, size distributions determined from particles collected in the field and transported to the lab must be viewed with caution.
 First of all, it is difficult to collect a truly representative sample, and then it is almost impossible to maintain the original size distribution while transferring the samples to the laboratory.
-For example, it is not known whether agglomerate seen on the sample were agglomerates in the gas stream or existed as separate particles.
+For example, it is not known whether agglomerates seen on the sample were agglomerates in the gas stream or existed as separate particles.
 As a result, methods that involve analysis of bulk samples generally overestimate particle size.
-In spite of the limitations of the microscopic method, this method is useful in the

-Microscopy is extremely time consuming determination of some properties of interest.
+In spite of the limitations of the microscopic method, this method is useful in the determination of some properties of interest.

-Scanning electron microscopy (SEM) can provide greater magnification of the particles than with PLM. with SEM, it is possible to resolve particles as small as 0.3 micrometers with normal electron beam energy levels.
+Scanning electron microscopy (SEM) can provide greater magnification of the particles than with PLM.
+With SEM, it is possible to resolve particles as small as 0.001 micrometers.
 Furthermore, an electron beam microprobe can be used to obtain elemental chemical analyses of individual small particles and even localized areas of large particles.
 These electron beam analyses are usually termed energy dispersive x-ray spectroscopy or EDX.
 As in the case with PLM, particle size distributions determined by SEM involve the comparison of the projected area of the particle with a calibrated graticule mounted into the viewing port of the SEM.